-Convert_to_OD - compute OD (optical density) representation of a transmission image with user defined Io value.
-The default Io is the maximum value pixel in the image (typically this is too large - should use image~average pixels~region- all pixels in a hole area of the image to get a more precise OD)

-Delete region - use a box cursor to define a region to replace with a user selected value. (this is useful to remove glitches or to remove part of a masked region).
+- Convert_to_OD compute OD (optical density) representation of a transmission image with user defined Io value.
+The default is the maximum value pixel in the image (typically this is too large should use image~average pixels~region- all pixels in a hole area of the image to get a more precise OD) - Delete region use box cursor to define a region to replace with user selected value. (this is useful to remove glitches or to select part of a masked region).

 Distort XY scale - distort (x,y) scaling.
-Pixels are interpolated to square in new co-ordinates
+Pixels interpolated to square in new co-ordinates

 Fix rollover - for some image files (e.g. ALS PEEM) it is possible to have signed or unsigned formats which leads to 'roll-over' for pixels with above 16 K counts (e.g. if an unsigned integer data set is read using a signed integer).
 This replaces all pixels with a -ve value with 65,535 plus that value.
-Similarly, in phase outputs from ptychography reconstructions, many reconstruction programs automatically 'fold back' phase values such they lie between $-\pi$ and $+\pi$

-2pi - replace points after increase of 2pi by previous value -3.14159 replace points after decrease of 2pi by previous value +3.14159 user_defined - user specifies the 'rollover' threshold criteria and the value to increment (if pixel value goes -ve across threshold) or decrement (if value goes +ve across threshold)
+Similarly, in phase outputs from ptychography reconstructions, many reconstruction programs automatically 'fold back' phase values such they lie between $-\pi$ and $+\pi$ user_defined - user specifies the 'rollover' threshold criteria and the value to increment (if pixel value goes -ve across threshold) or decrement (if value goes +ve across threshold)